 What do ABS BAS ASR lights mean?

-If any of these lights turns on and stay ON once you start to drive the car it means there is a problem with one of the following systems or related sensors.
+If any of these lights turn on and stay ON once you start to drive the car, it means there is a problem with one of the following systems or related sensors.

 - ASR Light Meaning – Anti Slip Regulation / Acceleration Skid Control

 - BAS Light Meaning – Brake Assist System

 - ABS Light Meaning – Antilock Brake System

 Troubleshooting BAS ASR ABS Lights

 Step 1: Ensure that the main battery on your Mercedes-Benz is holding a proper charge.
 Mercedes-Benz cars are very sensitive to low voltage.
 An old battery can cause BAS/ASR lights to stay on.
 It is common for BAS / ASR lights to come on with a dead battery.
 It takes a while for a discharged battery to charge fully.
 Your Mercedes-Benz battery should have its manufactured date stamped on top or the side.
 If your battery is over ten years old, consider replacing it even if the car has been starting fine.
 Don’t wait until your Mercedes battery is completely dead.

 If you need a reasonably priced Mercedes battery, read this article: Top 5 Batteries for Mercedes-Benz.

 Step 2: Check the brake light switch.
 The brake light switch is probably one of the main causes that trigger BAS/ASR light problems.
 The switch doesn’t only turn on the brake lights on the rear, but other systems, including ABS, ASR, and BAS, use the input from the switch.